solidiquis/erdtree/README.md

 [dust](https://github.com/bootandy/dust) is another fantastic tool, but it's one that heavily overlaps with `erdtree` in functionality.
 On the surface you'll find that the biggest differences are the out-of-the-box defaults - but of course you can override `erdtree`'s defaults with a [config file](#configuration-file) if you so choose - as well as the UI.

 On the topic of performance you'll find that there is negligible difference between the two.
-In the following crude benchmark the options supplied `erdtree` make it mirror `dust` as closely as possible in behavior with the exception of icons.
+In the following crude benchmark the options supplied to `erdtree` make it mirror `dust` as closely as possible in behavior with the exception of icons.
 Additionally, whereas `dust` uses an internal threadpool whose size equals the total number of logical CPU cores in a given system `erdtree` defaults to using 4 so for the following benchmark `-t 8` is used to leverage all 8 logical cores available on my local macchine.

 #### dust
 <p align="center">